Reliable Radiation-Tolerant Cameras for Nuclear Plant Surveillance and Inspection

 Challenge

-Because the primary cooling system for units 1-3 were damaged, TEPCO installed external water treatment systems.
+Since the primary cooling system for units 1-3 were damaged, TEPCO installed external water treatment systems.
 It was important to filter radioactive fission products from the cooling water.
-The filter exchange had to be performed by remote controlled manipulators due to high radiation levels when opening the filter skids.
+The filter exchange had to be performed by remotely controlled manipulators due to high radiation levels when opening the filter skids.
 No personnel could enter the skid room during operation, requiring camera operation and surveillance from a great distance.

 Our Approach